Social Justice

 Social justice is one of the core ways that members of the Daramalan family can live out the MSC Mission to “be on earth the heart of God”.
 The College engages in a wide variety of social justice activities ranging from fundraising to the physical collection of items, and to awareness activities.

 The College has whole school focuses like Project Compassion, St. Vincent de Paul and MSC Missions.
-Each year the College holds a Charity Walk in which the funds raised are split between these three Catholic Charities.
-The money raised for St. Vincent de Paul, in particular, goes to funding a St. Nick’s camp for young people in the local area who are carers.
+Each year the College holds a Charity Walk in which the funds raised are split between Mackillop House (a place of refuge for homeless women), St. Vincent de Paul’s Young Carers Program – St. Nick’s Camps, and in years the College undertakes an First Nation’s immersion, a project on country.

 Daramalan also has a very active social justice group that meets fortnightly.
-This group organises participation in a wide variety of activities, in recent years this has included things like a trivia night for mental health charities, an online escape room for MSC Missions, a coin weigh for Caritas’ Project Compassion, the Gift of Life Walk, the Brave Shave for cancer, Bandanna Day for Canteen, Christmas Hampers for Canberra City Cares, The March for Soldier On and Ice block sales for various occasional appeals like the Tonga Tsunami victims.
+This group organises participation in a wide variety of activities, in recent years this has included things like a trivia night for mental health charities, an online escape room for MSC Missions, Jugs for Justice for Caritas’ Project Compassion, the Gift of Life Walk, the Brave Shave for cancer, Bandanna Day for Canteen and Christmas Hampers for Canberra City Cares.

 Each House at Daramalan College also has a Charity that they support.
 These are generally either local or they have a connection in some way to the House Patron.